hirosystems/docs/docs/platform/deploy-project.md

 ![Explorer](images/explorer.png)
 3. You can check the summary of your contracts, contract details, etc., in Explorer.

-If you find issues with your deployment process, you can refer to the [FAQ section](faq.md) or file an issue to our [GitHub repo](https://github.com/hirosystems/artemis/issues).
+If you find issues with your deployment process, you can refer to the [FAQ section](faq.md) or file an issue [here](https://hiro-pbc.canny.io/hiro-platform).